mdkhairulislam2/AI-for-Astronomy/README.md

   "object_type": "folder",
   "S3_object_name": "Anomaly Detection",
   "script": "/tmp/Anomaly Detection/Inference/inference.py",
-  "result_path": "result-partition-100MB/1GB/1",
+  "result_path": "result-partition-25MB/1GB/1",
   "data_bucket": "cosmicai-data",
-  "data_prefix": "100MB"
+  "data_prefix": "25MB"
 }
 ```

 This means

 * The [Anomaly Detection](./code/Anomaly%20Detection/) folder is uploaded in `cosmicai-data` bucket.
-* The partition files are in `cosmicai-data/100MB` folder (`data_bucket/data_prefix`).
+* The partition files are in `cosmicai-data/25MB` folder (`data_bucket/data_prefix`).
 * Our inference batch size is 512.
 * This is running for `1GB` data.
-* The results are saved in `bucket/result_path` which is `cosmicai-data/result-partition-100MB/1GB/1` in this case.
+* The results are saved in `bucket/result_path` which is `cosmicai-data/result-partition-25MB/1GB/1` in this case.
-* We set the file limit to 11, since 1GB file with 100MB partition size will need ceil(1042MB / 100MB) = 11 files.
-Using 22 files here will run ro 2GB data.
+* We set the file limit to 41 since 1GB file with 25MB partition size will need ceil(1042MB / 25MB) = 11 files.
+Using 82 files here will run for 2GB of  data.
 See the [total_execution_time.csv](./aws/results/total_execution_time.csv) for what should be the file_limit for different partitions and data sizes.

 If you need to change more

-* We run each experiment 3 times.
+* We ran each experiment 3 times.
 Hence `1GB/1`, `1GB/2` and `1GB/3`.
-* To benchmark for different batch sizes (32, 64, 128, 256, 512), when keeping the data size same, I saved them in `Batches` subfolder.
-For example, `result-partition-100MB/1GB/Batches/`.
+* To benchmark for different batch sizes (32, 64, 128, 256, 512), when keeping the data size the same, I saved them in `Batches` subfolder.
+For example, `result-partition-25MB/1GB/Batches/`.
-* If you are running your own experiments, just ensure you change the `result_path` to a different folder (e.g. `team1/result-partition-100MB/1GB/1` is ok).
+* If you are running your own experiments, just ensure you change the `result_path` to a different folder (e.g. `team1/result-partition-25MB/1GB/1` is ok).

 ### State Machine